orbitaloop/WebSqlSync/README.md

 =====================
 Automatically synchronize a local WebSql database (SQLite in the navigator) to a server.
 (2 way sync : client <-> server)

-Very easy to integrate and to use (2 functions to call : initSync and syncNow), non intrusif with your existing code.
+Very easy to integrate and to use (2 functions to call : initSync and syncNow), non intrusive with your existing code.

 Installing
 ==========